 Are the kids driving you crazy?
 Are you sick and tired of seeing the teenagers on their phones?
 Do you just need to get away?
-Well, you are in luck...I have the perfect place for you, and you don't even need to leave your car.
+Well, you're in luck...I have the perfect place for you, and you don't even need to leave your car.

 Early on a Saturday morning, I woke up and decided I was going to check out the Merritt Island National Wildlife Refuge, I've been there a dozen times before and love it, but had never been there first thing in the morning.
 So, I headed to my girls bedroom at 6:30 in the morning and asked them if they wanted to go.
 As is typical in most teenage households I got the "Mom, it's not even 7 o'clock" and "do I have to go?" so with a quick kiss good-bye I headed out on my own.
 Now...at first I was pretty sad, but then I realized I was going to have peace and quite for hours WooHoo!

 From Orlando to the refuge only takes about 45 minutes.
-On a recent trip to the refuge with my daughter Girl Scout troop I found out that the refuge was actually part of the 140,000 acres purchased by NASA in 1962.
+On a recent trip to the refuge with my daughter's Girl Scout troop I found out that the refuge was actually part of the 140,000 acres purchased by NASA in 1962.
 The land surrounding what is now known as the John F. Kennedy Space Center was the perfect place to build a launch pad for rocket ships.
 There was nothing but ocean and open land for miles, until they realized that several of the inhabitants were not so friendly.
 Pretty soon they were over run with mosquitos, alligators and birds that were making life on KSC unbearable.
 In 1963 the U.S. Department of Fish and Wildlife Service signed an agreement to manage the land around the space center and called it the Merritt Island Natioanl Wildlife Refuge.
-A second agreemtn was signed in 1975, that established the Canaveral National Seashore.
-Together they cover a vast amount of land that for the most part is untouched.
-Thousands of animals call this home, and several animals use this area as a second home.
+A second agreement was signed in 1975, that established the Canaveral National Seashore.
+Together, they cover a vast amount of land that for the most part is untouched.

 Right from the comfort of your car you can travel the refuge and see an incredible amount of wildlife.
 The most popular wildlife drive is the Black Point Wildlife Drive, please note that it cost $10.00 to get into this drive, be prepare to pay at the pay station at the beginning of the drive.
-This is an unmanned station and you much have the exact dollar amount.
-From beginning to end the drive will take you about 1 hour depending on how quickly you drive, keep in mind that it is one way in and one way out, so once you are on the drive, you have to complete it.
-If you are worried about little kids and the restroom, don't be worried.
-At about the halfway mark there is a parking lot, and restrooms along with a trail that takes you to a few observation decks.
-It was nice to be able to get out and stretch your legs.
+This is an unmanned station and you must have the exact dollar amount.
+From beginning to end the drive will take you about 1 hour depending on how quickly you drive, keep in mind that it is one way in and one way out, so once you're on the drive, you have to complete it.
+If you're worried about little kids and the restroom, don't be, at about the halfway mark there is a parking lot, with restrooms along with a trail that takes you to a few observation decks.

 Birds Typically Found in the Refuge